-If your navigation bar is the roadmap to your website, it’s probably best to show every page there, right?
+If your navigation bar is the roadmap to your website, it’s probably best to show everything in there, right?
 That way people are sure to find what they need…

 Actually, not so much.